Greek chickpea salad combines tomatoes, crisp cucumber, chickpeas, olives, and rich feta with a tangy dressing.

 Greek chickpea salad is a versatile recipe for an appetizer, main course, side dish, or healthy dinner.

-Turn it into a meal by serving it with bread or grains.
+Turn it into a meal by serving it with focaccia bread, cooked barley, or brown rice.

 Greek chickpea salad with pita bread and pickled red cabbage on a plate